 - Their HVAC system stops working or experiences a noticeable decrease in performance.
 After calling an HVAC company, the homeowner is told by an HVAC Technician that your system is shot and they will need to have it replaced.

-- After overpaying on furnace and air conditioning repairs the last couple of years on a fifteen year old system, the homeowner knows they need a new HVAC system.
-They are enticed by an incentive, rebate or special and decide to get a free quote.
+- After overpaying on furnace and air conditioning repairs the last couple of years on a fifteen-year-old system, the homeowner knows they need a new HVAC system.
+They are enticed by an incentive, rebate, or special and decide to get a free quote.

-- A massive remodel, room addition or any other residential construction project that would require the installation of an HVAC system.
+- A massive remodel, room addition or any other residential construction project would require the installation of an HVAC system.

 You Are More Than Likely Being Qualified From The Moment You Call